 For many authors, it would be the stuff of a particularly pleasant daydream.
-Let’s say you published a well-received book that dealt with the issues that concerned you, and then somebody in a position of power tapped you on the shoulder and said, “Don’t you want to do more than just write about it?”
+Let’s say you published a well-received book that dealt with issues that concerned you deeply, and then somebody in a position of power tapped you on the shoulder and said, “Don’t you want to do more than just write about it?”

 That scenario would be much more than just a daydream for Columbia University law professor Tim Wu, BSc’95.
-It’s pretty much what happened to him.
+It’s pretty much what happened.

 Last fall, Wu published The Master Switch: The Rise and Fall of Information Empires, a book that accomplishes two tasks simultaneously.
 First, it provides an instructive and entertaining look at how game-changing information

 technologies—the telephone, radio, films, television, cable TV, the Internet—have all been introduced to the world in recent decades (the behind-the-scenes machinations are often much nastier and more colourful than you might have imagined).

 Secondly, it marshals all that history to make the case for something that Wu believes in passionately: that it’s a very bad idea to allow a handful of companies to have too much sway over both the distribution of information and its content.

 For instance, Wu doesn’t think your Internet provider should ever be in a position where it could place limits on the sites you’re allowed to visit, either directly or in sneakier ways (by offering easier access to the sites it favours, for example).
 His position is encapsulated in a phrase he is widely credited for popularizing in both legal and techie